 Cocktail Hour (60 minutes)

-This isn't just social time — it's the buffer that allows the events team to flip the room from ceremony to reception, the photographer to capture sunset portraits, and the couple to have a private moment.
+This is social time and the buffer that allows the events team to flip the room from ceremony to reception, the photographer to capture sunset portraits, and the couple to have a private moment.

 Reception Dinner (90 minutes)